zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 - Type: String

-### <a name="resolvers.RESOLVER_NAME.priority.PRIORITY_LEVEL"></a>`"resolvers".RESOLVER_NAME."priority".PRIORITY_LEVEL`
+### <a name="resolvers.RESOLVER_NAME.weight.WEIGHT_LEVEL"></a>`"resolvers".RESOLVER_NAME."weight".WEIGHT_LEVEL`

-The priority level of the resolver.
-Resolvers with higher priority levels take precedence over resolvers with lower priority levels.
-If a resolution job uses resolvers with different priority levels, then the higher priority resolvers either must match or must not exist.
+The weight level of the resolver.
+Resolvers with higher weight levels take precedence over resolvers with lower weight levels.
+If a resolution job uses resolvers with different weight levels, then the higher weight resolvers either must match or must not exist.
 This behavior can help prevent false matches.

-For example, let's say you have three resolvers: `"name_phone"` has a priority of `0`, `"ssn"` has a priority of `1`, and `"id"` has a priority of `2`.
-Because the `"id"` resolver has the highest priority, it will always match documents with the same `"id"` attribute.
-The `"ssn"` resolver has a lower priority than the `"id"` resolver, and so the `"ssn"` resolver will only match documents if the `"id"` resolver either matches or does not exist in the documents.
-And the `"name_phone"` resolver has the lowest priority, so the `"name_phone"` resolver will only match documents if both the `"ssn"` and `"id"` resolvers either match or do not exist in the documents.
+For example, let's say you have three resolvers: `"name_phone"` has a weight of `0`, `"ssn"` has a weight of `1`, and `"id"` has a weight of `2`.
+Because the `"id"` resolver has the highest weight, it will always match documents with the same `"id"` attribute.
+The `"ssn"` resolver has a lower weight than the `"id"` resolver, and so the `"ssn"` resolver will only match documents if the `"id"` resolver either matches or does not exist in the documents.
+And the `"name_phone"` resolver has the lowest weight, so the `"name_phone"` resolver will only match documents if both the `"ssn"` and `"id"` resolvers either match or do not exist in the documents.

 - Required: No